 With the modern workforce increasingly dispersed across geographical location, it becomes even more critical to reach every worker, wherever they are based.
 You also need to break down other barriers – technological and emotional – in order to reach every single employee in your organisation.

-An employee engagement platform enables you to connect with your employees on the devices they use every day.
+An employee app enables you to connect with your employees on the devices they use every day.
 It operates as a type of super-channel for internal communication, bringing together all the channels into a single personalised platform.
 The best platforms even give you the ability to personalise the app with your own logo and colours.

 Unlike an employee intranet which relies on employees logging into office devices, an internal communication app is cross-platform, accessible on the web or via Android and IOS Apps.
 The ability to Bring Your Own Device (BYOD) allows access via company or personal devices.
 By allowing employees to select their favourite means of communication, it effectively breaks down barriers and dramatically increases reach across the organisation.